saivamsi-github/loopme-ios-sdk/README.md

 Check out our `Demo` project as an example of `loopme-ios-sdk` integration.

 ## What's new ##
-**v5.2.6**
+**v5.3.0**

 Please view the [changelog](CHANGELOG.md) for details.

-- Added live debug feature.
-It will provide us with essential debug info to help you eliminate possible bugs of integration much quicker.
-You can enable this feature in our dashboard.
+- 25% preloading video helps to load and show the video ad quickly.
+You can enable this feature on our dashboard.

-- Stop iOS 7 supporting.
+- New download manager can continue download video after connection is lost.

 ## License ##